tomwhartung/jmws_accoutrements/doc/ubuntu/2025e-fresh_REinstall_ubuntu_24.04-martha/1-REinstall_ubuntu_24.04-martha.md

 ## Review Settings

 Review Settings: Menu icon -> Settings

-See what's there and change them when it makes sense:

 [X] System -> Secure Shell -> Turned on
 [X] System -> Date & Time -> Switched from 24-hour to AM/PM